King's Own Royal Regiment (Lancaster): Formation

 Authorisation to recruit the regiment was given on 13 July 1680 to the Earl of Plymouth, an illegitimate son of Charles II; its nominal strength was 1,000 men, half recruited in London by Lieutenant-Colonel Charles Trelawny and half from the West Country.
 Raised for service in the Tangier Garrison, it was known as the 2nd Tangier Regiment; Plymouth died shortly after arriving in Tangier and Edward Sackville assumed command, with Trelawney formally appointed as colonel in 1682.
-Tangier was abandoned in 1684 and on returning to England, the regiment was given the title Her Royal Highness the Duchess of York and Albany's Regiment of Foot; after James II became monarch in 1685, this changed to The Queen's Regiment of Foot.
+Tangier was abandoned in 1684 and on returning to England, the regiment was renamed as the Duchess of York and Albany's Regiment of Foot; after James II became monarch in 1685, this changed to the Queen's Regiment of Foot.

-During the Monmouth Rebellion, it fought at Sedgemoor in July 1685; at the November 1688 Glorious Revolution, Trelawny and half the regiment deserted to William III.
+During the Monmouth Rebellion, it fought at Sedgemoor in July 1685; during the 1688 invasion of England by William of Orange Trelawny and half the regiment deserted to William.
 He was briefly replaced by the loyalist Charles Orby, then reinstated when James went into exile.
 From 1690 to 1691, it served in the Williamite War in Ireland, including the Battle of the Boyne and sieges of Cork and Limerick.
 When the war ended with the October 1691 Treaty of Limerick, it returned to England.

 Transferred to Flanders in March 1692, it took part in the latter stages of the 1689 to 1697 Nine Years' War.
 The regiment fought at the battles of Steenkerque in August 1692, and Landen in July 1693 and the Siege of Namur in summer 1695.
 After the Treaty of Ryswick in 1697, it was reduced in strength and used to garrison Plymouth and Penryn.